Erbil

 Erbil serves as the capital of the

-recognized by UNESCO as the world's oldest continuously inhabited city.
+Kurdistan Region of Iraq, recognized by UNESCO as the world's oldest continuously

-from ancient times to the present day (source: NASA,
+existence from ancient times to the present day (source: NASA,

 UNESCO).
-Kurdistan,
+Kurdistan, operating as a

-operating as a semi-independent state within Iraq according to the Iraqi
+semi-independent state within Iraq according to the Iraqi constitution (Kurdistan Regional Government), is home to a diverse

-Caldas, Syriacs, and Assyrians, alongside a variety of religious communities, such as
+including Kurds, Turkmens, Caldas, Syriacs, and Assyrians, alongside a variety of

-Christians, Ezidies, Zoroastrianism, and Kakayees.
-Known for its openness and tolerance,
+Kakayees.
+Known for its openness and tolerance, Kurdistan stands as a free and inclusive

-Kurdistan stands as a free and inclusive haven in the Middle East, welcoming individuals
+haven in the Middle East, welcoming individuals of all cultures, religions, and ethnic

-of all cultures, religions, and ethnic backgrounds.
-Renowned for its safety, it is
+backgrounds.
+Renowned for its safety, it is considered one of the safest places in the

-one of the safest places in the region, attracting numerous tourists from the southern
+region, attracting numerous tourists from the southern part of Iraq, neighboring

-Iraq, neighboring countries and around the world to explore its countless tourist sites.
+countries and around the world to explore its countless tourist sites.

 Visa

-The Kurdistan Regional Government enforces specific entry regulations exclusively
+The Kurdistan Regional Government enforces specific entry regulations exclusively through

-through Erbil International Airport and Sulaimani International Airport.
+Erbil International Airport and Sulaimani International Airport.
+Visas issued are valid

-Visas issued are valid solely for the territory governed by the Kurdistan Regional
+solely for the territory governed by the Kurdistan Regional Government.
+The visa application

-For any inquiries or assistance regarding visa arrangements, please feel free to reach out
+regarding visa arrangements, please feel free to reach out to us at [email protected] (or you may contact the

 Erbil International Airports